C++ How to simply handle variable number of function arguments

 Since C++11, the variable set of arguments is called a “parameter pack”.
 For a good level of detail about it please see here.

-In this post, we are dealing with C++ function templates, with the capability to receive any number of function arguments, so-called (scarily): Variadic function template.
+Function average above can do only int’s and will return int, In this post, we are leaving C behind and diving into C++ function templates, with the capability to receive any number of function arguments, so-called (scarily): Variadic function template.

 Now I am sure since you are reading this you know already all this stuff.
 But you might think it is non-trivial to deal with C++ parameter packs and as such, you are avoiding them or blindly copy-paste some “scary code” from Stack Overflow to use them.